HHSAPCompSci2020/capstone-project-hbb/README.md

     *   Constants.java - A class to hold some values that are constant throughout runtime
     *   Character.java - A class that represents a character and holds stats and image data about them
     *   RippleCursor.java - A class that handles all the functionality of a ripple that will follow the user's cursor around
+    *   Character.java - A class that represents a revolutionary.
+It holds their stats, image, and other info
+    *   Enemy.java - A class that represents an Enemy
+    *   Player.java - A class that represents this user.
+It keeps track of general resources and data of this player
+    *   StatsBox.java - A class that represents a statistics box for a character.
+It can be drawn to a PApplet
 *   Core
     *   ClickEvent.java - An interface used to allow the EventHandler trigger anything that relies on a click event
     *   DragEvent.java - An interface used to allow the EventHandler trigger anything that relies on a drag event